Plays a MusicXML or ABC file with real time synthesis using sf2 sound fonts.

 xmlplay.html?test/bwv539p.abc&noErr&noDash&noMenushows the prelude without any buttons, dashed line or error bar.
 You can start/stop play back by clicking outside the score area.

 mkjsSf is included in the zip file of the distribution in subdirectory sf_js.
 To run mkjsSf node.js must be installed on the system. mkjsSf compresses all wave form samples of the sf2 soundfont into much smaller mp3 chunks.
-To do this mkjsSf uses an (external) program, called sox.
-Also SOX must be installed to run mkjsSf.
+To do this mkjsSf uses an (external) program: either sox or lame.
+At least one of these must be installed (and in the PATH).

 > mkjsSf_console.js 25 0 0 midiGM.sf2mkjsSf_console.js is a batch file that calls mkjsSf with the required parameters: